There is sometimes a tendency to confuse ends and means.

 Some gold commentators claim that Basel III only affects when banks hold so-called “unallocated” or “paper” gold.
 Worse, are those who say it labels gold a “tier 1 asset.”

 Tier 1 applies to the liabilities side of the balance sheet, not the assets side.
 Tier 1 Capital refers to the stability of the bank’s funding, not the price risk of the asset.
-Tier 1 capital includes equity from sale of shares, as well as retained earnings.
+Tier 1 capital includes equity from the sale of shares, as well as retained earnings.
 Calling gold a “tier 1 asset” is not even wrong.

 If you force a business to add another useless ingredient, it adds cost and the business will try to raise its prices to preserve its margins.
 In the case of bullion banks, this means wider bid-ask spreads (and also higher interest rates charged for gold leases and loans).

 On Friday the UK regulator, the Bank of England’s Prudential Regulatory Authority, gave banks a slight reprieve.
-It said that banks can apply for a special permission to reduce the required expensive capital reserved for gold.
+It said that banks can apply for special permission to reduce the required expensive capital reserved for gold.
 At least for clearing.

 However, the regulator said that it would “not classify gold as a high-quality liquid asset.”
 This means that the banks still face higher costs for leasing and lending.

-Basel III making gold more costly?
+Is Basel III making gold more costly?

 We have a stunning graph to share.
 This is a five-year chart of the bid-ask spread in both gold and silver.
 This spread is how much you would lose if you bought and immediately sold without the market moving either up or down.